Darkerhack/Kidney-Stone-Detection-on-Ultrasonic-images/README.md

 ---

-# Kidney Stone Detection on Ultrasonic Images
+# Kidney Stone Detection on Ultrasound Images

-This project focuses on detecting kidney stones in ultrasonic images using image processing techniques.
-Implemented in MATLAB and Python using OpenCV, the project utilizes various computer vision methods to analyze ultrasonic images effectively.
+This project focuses on detecting kidney stones in ultrasound images using image processing techniques.
+Implemented in MATLAB and Python using OpenCV, the project utilizes various computer vision methods to analyze ultrasound images effectively.

 ## Dataset